HOW IS LIGHTHOUSE RESPONDING TO COVID-19?

 WHAT DOES THE COST COVER?

-The retreat cost covers all lodging, meals, program, and supply cost - for all our Retreat Families we are serving and for our volunteers.
+The retreat cost covers all team lodging, meals, program and supply cost, as well as all food, welcome kits, parent’s night out, children’s party, etc. for retreat families.
+All fundraising support goes to costs associated with putting on a retreat.
 It does not include travel expenses to and from retreat and 2 on-your-own meals during the retreat.

 HOW WILL I BE PREPARED TO SERVE?

-You do not have to have any specialized skills to serve on a retreat... just a heart and willingness to serve.
-You will receive a manual with everything from the mission and vision to the details of a packing list.
-You will also receive training videos to equip you to serve in the different environments on retreat.
-Your retreat team will also host training meetings before you go.
+You do not have to have any specialized skills to serve on a retreat… just a heart and willingness to serve!
+You will have a volunteer leader over your retreat who will host trainings and connect with you before retreat.
+You will also receive emails and training videos to equip you to serve in the different environments on retreat.

 HOW WILL I KNOW WHOM I WILL BE SERVING?

-You will receive the information about what family you will be serving at the first day of orientation on retreat.
+Groups are paired with a Retreat Families to serve for the week.
+You will receive the information about what family you will be serving at the first day of orientation at the retreat.
+Groups will also be divided into teams to prepare meals, facilitate children’s groups, and logistical set up.

 WHEN AND HOW CAN I APPLY TO SERVE?